Health Risks Involved in Jewelry and Kids

 by Scott Reddler

 The holidays are a time for gift-giving, and children often receive many fun accessories as holiday surprises.
 When we were children, many of us often received necklaces, bracelets or little rings for the holidays or as a birthday present.
 Maybe these were for playing dress up or they were gifted as special presents to be worn for dressier occasions (like church, holidays or major events).

-For younger kids, it’s simply best to skip jewelry all together as a stocking stuffer or gift.
-Older kids, though, may enjoy a special present like a new bracelet, ring, earrings or necklace.
-For older school kids, tweens and teens, just make sure to purchase nickel-free jewelry and be sure items are made from a known and pure metal—again, silver is extremely budget friendly.
+it’s simply best to skip jewelry all together as a stocking stuffer or gift.
+Older kids, though, may enjoy a special present like a new bracelet, ring, earrings, or necklace.
+For older school kids, tweens and teens, just make sure to purchase nickel-free jewelry and be sure items are made from a known and pure metal—again, silver is extremely budget-friendly.
 Kids also may have a boho flair, which makes macramé necklaces or bracelets an ideal choice.

 More About Scott